Photo: Marta Revuelta, AI Facial Profiling, Levels of Paranoia ©HEAD – Genève, Baptiste Coulon

-Félicien Goguey is a french designer based in Switzerland, he is currently performing research for his PhD in the Digital Humanities Laboratory at the Swiss Federal Institute of Technology in Lausanne (EPFL) and he is a teaching assistant in MA Media Design at Geneva School of Art and Design (HEAD — Genève).
+Félicien Goguey is a media artist and interaction designer who lives and works in Geneva, Switzerland.
 He uses multiple skills to create interactive installations, live performances, applications and connected objects.
 He explores the creative potential of programming languages and new technologies with a preference for open-source tools.

 His main interests lie in communication networks and their imperceptibility, more precisely in the factors responsible for their imperceptibility and the invisible mechanisms that a user encounters, as well as their political and social consequences.
 His work involves design methods that question or develop strategies to tackle these issues.
 Among other subjects, his research tackles mass surveillance conducted within the Internet and mobile phone networks by governmental entities (intelligence services, police, army) and the relations between monitored spaces and their users.
 He holds a PhD from École Polytechnique Fédérale de Lausanne (EPFL) in the “Architecture and Sciences of the City” doctoral program, for which he developed a practice-based research focused on one specific object: the IMSI catcher, a monitoring device that intercepts mobile phones identity and data by mimicking the activity of a cell tower.